-8.1.3.2.3 Naming a variable
+9.1.2.2.3 Name a Variable

 A variable must be identified by a unique name within its parent group.

-The variable name cannot be a reserved keyword of the programming languages and cannot have the same name as a standard function or function block.
-A variable must not have the same name as a program or a user-defined function block.
+- The variable name cannot: - be a reserved keyword of the programming languages. - have the same name as a standard or C function or function block. - A variable must not have the same name as a program or a user-defined function block. - The name of a variable must begin by a letter or an underscore (), followed by letters, digits, or underscore marks. - Two consecutive underscores in a variable name is not allowed.

-The name of a variable must begin by a letter or an underscore ("") mark, followed by letters, digits or underscore marks.
-It is not allowed to put two consecutive underscores within a variable name.
-Naming is case-insensitive.
-Two names with different cases are considered as the same.
+- Naming is case-insensitive. - Two names with different cases are considered as the same.